Extracting Dual Analytic Geometries of Linear Transformations to Achieve Efficient Computation

-In this section, we review the framework of coupled geometry introduced in~\cite{coifman2011harmonic, gavish2012sampling}, which provides a multiscale approach to uncover the underlying structure of a matrix by simultaneously organizing its rows and columns.
-We begin with definitions of multiscale affinities. \begin{definition}[Tree Affinities] Let \( X = \{x_1,\ldots,x_N\} \) be a dataset, and let \( \mathcal{T}_X = \{ V_k^\ell \} \) denote a multiscale partition tree over \( X \), where \( V_k^\ell \) is the \( k \)-th folder at level \( \ell \).
+In this section, we review the framework of the \texttt{Questionnaire} algoritm introduced in~\cite{coifman2011harmonic, gavish2012sampling}, which provides a multiscale approach to uncover the underlying coupled geometry of a matrix by organizing its rows and columns iteratively.
+The key advantage of this approach is that it enables the discovery of intrinsic structures without prior knowledge of the geometry of either the row or column spaces.
+By identifying the most informative multiscale partitions, it projects high-dimensional rows and columns into a lower-dimensional representation that preserves the essential structural features of the original matrix.
+Treating the matrix entries as interactions between dual entities, the geometry is inferred directly from the data.
+We begin with definitions of multiscale affinities. \begin{definition}[Tree Affinities] Let \( X = \{x_1,\ldots,x_N\} \) be a dataset, and let $\mathcal{T} _X= \left\{ V_k^\ell \right\}_{0 \le \ell \le L, k\in \mathcal{C}_k^\ell }$ denote a multiscale partition tree over \( X \), where \( V_k^\ell \) is the \( k \)-th folder at level \( \ell \).
 For any function \( f : X \to \mathbb{R} \), define the sample vector over folder \( V_k^\ell \) as

 Let the weight function \( \omega : \mathcal{T}_X \to \mathbb{R} \) be given by

 where \( \alpha \in \mathbb{R} \) controls level sensitivity, and \( \beta \in \mathbb{R} \) modulates the influence of folder size.